deeplearning4j/deeplearning4j-docs/lstm.md

 ## <a name="feedforward">Review of Feedforward Networks</a>

 To understand recurrent nets, first you have to understand the basics of [feedforward nets](./restrictedboltzmannmachine.html).
 Both of these networks are named after the way they channel information through a series of mathematical operations performed at the nodes of the network.
-One feeds information straight straight through (never touching a given node twice), while the other cycles it through a loop, and the latter are called recurrent.
+One feeds information straight through (never touching a given node twice), while the other cycles it through a loop, and the latter are called recurrent.

 In the case of feedforward networks, input examples are fed to the network and transformed into an output; with supervised learning, the output would be a label, a name applied to the input.
-That is, they map raw data to categories, recognizing patterns that signal, for example, that an input image should be labeled "cat" or "elephant."
+That is, they map raw data to categories, recognizing patterns that may signal, for example, that an input image should be labeled "cat" or "elephant."

 ![Alt text](./img/feedforward_rumelhart.png)